 Griff Rhys Jones was born in Cardiff, Wales in 1953.
-Rhys Jones read History and English at Emmanuel College, Cambridge obtaining a 2:1 and has since established himself as a comedian, actor, writer and presenter.
+Rhys Jones read History and English at Emmanuel College, Cambridge, and has since established himself as a comedian, actor, writer and presenter.

-Rhys Jones performed in Charley’s Aunt in 1984, a performance, which found him winning the Laurence Olivier award for best comedy performance.
-He also starred in the Theatre Royal, Drury Lane's performance of Oliver!
-As the role of Fagin from December 2009 til January 2011 as well as appearing as Toad in Wind and the Willows at the National Theatre.
-Other notable performances include his comedic role in An Absolute Turkey in 1994 which he also won an Olivier award for best comedy performance.
+Rhys Jones performed in Charley’s Aunt in 1984, a performance, which found him winning the Olivier Award for Best Comedy Performance.
+He won this award again in 1994 for his turn in An Absolute Turkey.
+He also starred in Oliver! at Theatre Royal Drury Lane as Fagin from December 2009 to January 2011.
+He then played Toad in Wind and the Willows at the National Theatre.

 As well as founding two production companies, Talkback, which produced comedy series such as Da Ali G Show, I’m Alan Partridge and Smack the Pony, and Modern Television in 2005; he has also been awarded honorary degrees at University of East Anglia, University of Glamorgan, University of Essex and Anglia Ruskin University.